 Tips, techniques + takeaways

 Although I didn't know it when I started, Madeira was the perfect choice for this woodland cake.
 Madeira cake layers tend to rise in an unpredictable fashion, yielding an uneven top that normally gets sliced off.
 In this case, by leaving the top layer untouched, I had a hilly forest floor to work with, without any fussy frosting techniques.
 Just a few dabs to hold my woodland friends in place.
-I disguised the buttercream with Match Moss and added Valrhona Cacao Nibs to give the illusion of rocky soil.
+I disguised the buttercream with Matcha Moss (see recipe below) and added Valrhona Cacao Nibs to give the illusion of rocky soil.
 A few sprigs of rosemary make perfect pine trees.

 I used leftover fabric scraps cut in diamonds and folded over a string of twine to make an easy rustic pennant.
 When tied to two delicate twigs it's the easiest woodsy cake topper ever!